jewel/clearskies/protocol/core.md

 compatibility, unsupported message types or extra keys are silently ignored.

-A message with a binary data payload is also encoded in JSON, but it is prefixed an exclamation point, followed by the size (in bytes) of the binary payload, followed by an exclamation point, and then the JSON message as usual, including the termination newline.
-After the newline, the entire binary payload will be sent.
+A message with a binary data payload is also encoded in JSON, but it is prefixed an exclamation point and then the JSON message as usual, including the termination newline.
+After the newline, the entire binary payload is sent.
+It is sent in one or more chunks, ending with a zero-length binary chunk.
+Each chunk begins with its length in ASCII digits, followed by a newline, followed by the binary data.

 For example:

 ```
-!44!{"type":"file_data","path":"test/file.txt",...}
+!{"type":"file_data","path":"test/file.txt",...}
+45
 This is just text, but could be binary data!
+25
+This is more binary data
+0
 ```

 A signed message will be prefixed with a $.
 The JSON message is then sent, and